FAQ for CO-OP Students

-You’re eligible for an international CO-OP placement if you’ve paid your CO-OP fees, met with a professional development specialist at the CO-OP Office and attended all necessary pre-departure workshops.
-We also recommend that you complete at least one CO-OP placement before going abroad.
+You’re eligible for an international CO-OP placement if you’ve paid your CO-OP fees, met with a professional development specialist at the CO-OP Office and completed all necessary pre-departure activities.

 Can I take part in an international study exchange while I’m in CO-OP?

 Yes.
 However, you must get approval in advance from the CO-OP Office to be absent during a work term or the placement process.
 Generally speaking, if the exchange is approved by the University and counts towards meeting the requirements of your program, you’ll be given approval to do the exchange.
 Every case is evaluated individually and the approval depends on many different criteria.
-If you plan to participate in the international study exchange program, be sure to get approval from the CO-OP Office before applying for the exchange.
+If you plan to participate in the international study exchange program, be sure to complete the CO-OP International Study Exchange Request Form to get approval from the CO-OP Office before applying for the exchange.

 Do I need a work permit or a visa to complete an internship abroad?

 Yes.
-You’ll need a valid work permit or visa for each country, including the United States.
 Procedures for obtaining a work permit or visa vary for each country.
 You’re responsible for ensuring you have all the documents you need before leaving Canada.

 What’s the difference between a visa and a work permit?

 A visa is an official document authorizing a non-citizen to enter a country.
 A work permit or a visa allows a non-citizen to complete an internship in the country.
 For more information, visit the Government of Canada’s site on essential information for Canadian travellers.